luxonis/depthai-docs-website/source/pages/troubleshooting.rst

        from .cv2 import *
    ImportError: DLL load failed while importing cv2: The specified module could not be found.

-Then installing the Windows Media Feature Pack (`here <https://support.microsoft.com/en-us/help/3145500/media-feature-pack-list-for-windows-n-editions>`__) is often the resolution.
+Then installing the Windows Media Feature Pack (`here <https://support.microsoft.com/en-us/help/3145500/media-feature-pack-list-for-windows-n-editions>`__) is often the resolution, as Media Feature Pack must be installed for Windows 10 N editions.

 (And more background from OpenCV directly is `here <https://github.com/skvark/opencv-python/blob/master/README.md#:~:text=Q%3A%20Import%20fails%20on%20Windows%3A%20ImportError%3A%20DLL%20load%20failed%3A%20The%20specified%20module%20could%20not%20be%20found.%3F>`__)